churc/MajorStudio1/index.md

 #### Quantitative Project [Gender at The Met, What % of the Modern & Contemporary Art Collection's 14,350 works are by women?](https://churc.github.io/MajorStudio1/MetProjects/gender)

-### [Source: MetObjects.csv, January 2018](https://github.com/churc/MajorStudio1/tree/master/MetProjects/gender/assets): 14,350 artworks in the Modern and Contemporary Art Collection, range from 1437 – 2017 together with undated, most 'Object Begin Date' entries fall after 1850.
+### [Source: MetObjects.csv, January 2018](https://github.com/churc/MajorStudio1/tree/master/MetProjects/gender/assets): 14,350 artworks in the Modern and Contemporary Art Collection, ranging from 1437 – 2017 together with undated, most 'Object Begin Date' entries fall after 1850.
 ‘Artist Display Name’ column used to identify artists by gender.
 ### Gender categories: female; male; couple/collaborative with both genders; unknown; and artist name but not yet identified

-### Using total numbers, wrapped bar visualization, 1 pixel represents 2 artworks: Gender at The Met
+### Using total numbers, wrapped bar visualization, 1 pixel represents 2 artworks: Gender
 ### Using total numbers, vertical bar visualization: Another View of All Artworks by Gender
 ### For a timeline, visualization years 1850-2017 (14,284 artworks):  What Year Were These Artworks Made

 ### Note - spike in the number of artworks in 1900: hundreds of objects have Object Begin Date (and Object End Date) recorded as 1900, most of these are manufactoring companies noted as 'unknown designer.'